BudaBecker/devsis-CEUB/README.md

 ## About The Project

-This application provides a simple and intuitive graphical interface for users to perform CRUD (Create, Read, Update, Delete) operations on a collection of culinary recipes.
-It serves as a practical demonstration of database integration with a desktop GUI.
+This application provides a simple and intuitive graphical interface backed by a FastAPI server, allowing users to perform CRUD (Create, Read, Update, Delete) operations on a collection of culinary recipes.
+It serves as a practical demonstration of database integration with a desktop GUI and a lightweight HTTP API.

 ### Features